-Class III Director Nominee - Term Expires in 2015
+Continuing Class III Director - Term Expires in 2015

+ROBERT J. DWYER, 69 Director Since 2007

-ROBERT J. DWYER, 68, has been a director of the Company since June 2007.
-He retired from Morgan Stanley Dean Witter in 1999 as Executive Vice President-National Sales Director, having served in that role from 1990 until his retirement.
+Robert J. Dwyer retired from Morgan Stanley Dean Witter in 1999 as Executive Vice President-National Sales Director, having served in that role from 1990 until his retirement.
 Prior to that, Mr. Dwyer was Director of Taxable Fixed Income for Morgan Stanley Dean Witter.
 He currently serves on the Board of Directors of the Bank of New York Ivy Multi-Strategy Hedge Funds, and is a member of the Board of Directors of MasTec, Inc. Mr. Dwyer has over 30 years of experience in financial markets, capital markets, and mergers and acquisitions.